bagerard/flake8-test-name/README.rst

 Operation
 ---------

-The plugin will go through all files, identify the tests directories, and validate method starting with `test_` against your validator.
+The plugin will go through all files, look for directories "tests", and validate method starting with `test_` against your validator.

 Changes
 -------

-0.1.0 - 2021-03-xx
+0.1.1 - 2021-03-19
 ``````````````````
 * Initial release